RoboMico/robomico.cn/static-pages/memset0x3f.md

 - **By downloading any of the files in this section, you are deemed to have read and agreed to [memset(0x3f) Music Copyright Notice](/music-copyright).**
 - You need [GIMP](https://www.gimp.org/) to open XCF files.
 - It is recommended to open SVG files via [Inkscape](https://inkscape.org/).
-- If you need lossless audio (WAV format) for any of these songs, you can:
-  - Download them directly on [Netease Cloud Music](https://music.163.com/#/artist?id=61854940) (paid),
+- You can purchase the lossless WAV format tracks on [Netease Cloud Music](https://music.163.com/#/artist?id=61854940) and [Bandcamp](https://memset0x3f.bandcamp.com/).
-  - **OR** send me an e-mail (address can be found in the "Links" dropdown menu) with a description of the purpose and I'll send it to you for free.

 ### Logo